Metallicow/timeit-tests/README.md

 Loser: Test2
 ```

+If it takes you that long, *Please take the trash out*

 ------------------------------------------
 ## Avoiding dots...
 This testcase involves a common operation UPPERCASE/lowercase, and explores numerous ways to write it.